john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 1. Founds a team
 2. Makes a game with online interaction, account system, and cash flow ability
 3. Learns Unity shader editor, HDR and universal pipeline techniques, cross platform responsive UI techniques, mobile optimization techniques
-4. Optional: Learns voice volumn and pitch related knowledge and figure out why latency issue only happens on IOS
+4. Optional: Learns voice volumn and pitch related knowledge.
+Figures out why latency issue only happens on IOS

 # To Readers
-Finally, as an office worker, I put my first step in and successfully published a production game App to Google Play and App Store.
+Finally, as an office worker, I've put my first step in and successfully published a game application to Google Play and App Store.
 Now, it's your turn.
-Creating product after work can be very very tough.
+Hustling after work can be very very tough.
 I've experienced way more difficulties than the article documents.
 Even more, I've been thought of giving up such voice recognition project.
 However, if you never start, you're the same person after one year, five years, even ten years. **Never too late!
-Action, now!** To the "better you" in the future, the better you that you deserve.
+Action, now!** To the "better you" in the future, the better you that you deserve!

 > Ha is not a great App.
-It's a beginning to my success
+It's the beginning to my success

 Time for your start, to YOUR success.